mathmusicoverlord/orthrus/docs/_sources/index.rst.txt

-..
-DataSci documentation master file, created by sphinx-quickstart on Wed Jan 13 17:25:41 2021.
+.. orthrus documentation master file, created by sphinx-quickstart on Wed Jan 13 17:25:41 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DataSci's documentation!
+Welcome to orthrus's documentation!
 ===================================

 .. toctree::